django/django/docs/concepts.rst

 What is a channel?
 It is an *ordered*, *first-in first-out queue* with *message expiry* and *at-most-once delivery* to *only one listener at a time*.

-You can think of it as analagous to a task queue - messages are put onto the channel by *producers*, and then given to just one of the *consumers* listening to that channnel.
+You can think of it as analogous to a task queue - messages are put onto the channel by *producers*, and then given to just one of the *consumers* listening to that channnel.